Accession 2024.005 and 2025.002 (filed with 2024.005)

 Source of Acquisition

-The fonds was donated to the Mennonite Heritage Museum, Abbotsford, British Columbia.
+The church bulletins and sermon notes were donated to the Mennonite Heritage Museum, Abbotsford, British Columbia.
 The Mennonite Heritage Museum donated them to the Mennonite Historical Society of Alberta since the Highland Mennonite Brethren Church is an Alberta church.